top of page

 Apolonia fortress.jpeg

-The fortress at the highest part of the city
+The Crusader fortress at the highest part of the city

 The Crusaders of Apollonia

-Israel was conquered by the Crusaders in 1099 CE.
-Their first conquest was Acre (Acco) and then Jerusalem, and this enabled them to establish their Kingdom of Jerusalem.
-Two years later in 1101, King Baldwin I was able to conquer this Muslim city with the help of the Genoan fleet.
-The Crusaders strengthened and fortified a wall around the city on all sides except facing the sea and added a moat.
-Parts of this wall and its moat can be seen a short distance from the park entrance.
+The land of present-day Israel was conquered by the Crusaders in 1099 CE.
+Their first conquest was Acre (Acco), then Jerusalem, and this enabled them to establish their Kingdom of Jerusalem.
+Two years later in 1101, King Baldwin I conquered this then Muslim city with the help of the Genoan fleet.
+The Crusaders needed the help of a navy since the Muslim city faced the sea.
+In return, the Genoans were given part of the city.
+The Crusaders constructed a wall around the city on all sides except facing the sea on the basis of a previous Muslim wall and added a moat.

 Apollonia functioned as the regional capital for this area.
-Fifty years after its conquest the Crusaders built a fortress on the highest and northern-most part of the city overlooking the port and these are the ruins you can see.
-It had 4 levels of protection - an outer wall with semicircular towers and a gate, a moat, a parallel 18-meter-high fortified inner wall and an inner keep or donjon.
-These can be identified as you can wander through the ruins.
+Fifty years after their conquest, the Crusaders built their fortress on the highest and northern-most part of the city overlooking the port.
+It had 4 levels of protection - an outer wall with semicircular towers and a gate, internal to this a moat, an 18-meter-high fortified inner wall, and an inner keep or donjon.
+All these can be identified as you can walk through the fortress ruins.

-However, there would arise a new power in the region, the Mamlukes.
+However, a new power would arise in the region, the Mamluks.
 These were slave soldiers who rather that fight for their masters decided to take over Egypt and form their own ruling dynasty and empire.
-They were also determined to get rid of the Crusaders.
+They were also determined to get rid of the Crusaders along the coast.
 The fortress at Apollonia had by this time been given to the Crusader order the Hospitallers to defend.

-The Mamlukes launched a military campaign against the remaining Crusader fortresses in 1265, that included Apollonia.
-Under the leadership of the sultan Baibars, the Mamlukes besieged this fortress, filled the moat with logs, and after 40 days managed to breach its fortifications.
+The Mamluks launched a military campaign against the remaining Crusader fortresses in 1265, and this included Apollonia.
+Under the leadership of the sultan Baibars, the Mamluks besieged the fortress, filled the moat with logs, and after 40 days managed to breach its fortifications.
 The Crusaders were taken prisoners and forced to burn down the fortress so that the Christian kingdom could never again be reestablished.
-It was used as a military outpost for a while but then abandoned.
+Baibars also destroyed other Crusader fortifications and cities of the coastal plain so that they could never again be taken over by another Crusade.
+The fortress was used as a military outpost for a while but then abandoned.

 Apolonnia giardds II.jpeg